Guide to permits and licensing in Singapore

 10 minute read

-Deciding to set up a company is one thing but the next step from there is the type of business you are setting up.
-Certain business types are required to obtain a license/permit when you register your business with Accounting and Corporate Regulatory Authority (ACRA).
+Deciding to set up a company is one thing but the next step is to decide the type of business you are setting up.
+Certain types of businesses in certain industries are required to obtain a license/permit when you register your business with Accounting and Corporate Regulatory Authority (ACRA).
+Among the businesses which require licenses and permits are retail stores, hotels, spa, F&B, childcare centres, pharmacies, telecommunications businesses, etc..

 - Running a retail shop